 A key part of the education program is to establish a Personalised Plan for students with disability, who require ongoing adjustments to learning.
 The Personalised Planning process ensures collaboration between parents/caregivers, teachers, Specialist Support teachers and other support personnel in setting individual goals for students for the school year.

-The priority criteria for students seeking enrolment in Wiyanga are the same as for all students seeking enrolment in a Catholic school in the Diocese of Parramatta.
 You are encouraged to begin the enrolment process at least a year in advance of the normal enrolment period to allow for assessment of the support and adjustments required for your child.

 Catholic schools in the Diocese of Parramatta are committed to providing an affordable quality Catholic education for families.
 We understand the financial demands placed on families and seek to keep the fees as low as possible.